Get emergency flood assistance now

 - WA Department of Fire and Emergency Services

-How do you prepare for a flood?
-Here are 8 tips for flood preparedness to help you protect yourself and your family, as well as your home and property.
+Here are eight tips for flood preparedness to help you protect yourself and your family, as well as your home and property:

 1. Find out if you’re in a flood area

 You can check the Australian Government’s Flood Risk Information Portal to estimate the risk of flood for your home.
-This portal has been developed by the state and territory governments, in tandem with the insurance industry.
-It includes flood maps and flood studies, as well as details for surface water observations analysed with satellite imagery.
+It includes flood maps and studies, as well as details for surface water observations analysed with satellite imagery.

-Having sufficient insurance to meet your personal needs – including home insurance, contents insurance and car insurance – can help you to have peace of mind in preparing for wild weather such as floods, damaging winds and storms.
-You can compare car insurance and home and contents insurance policies with Canstar.
+Having sufficient insurance to meet your personal needs – including home and contents insurance and car insurance – can provide peace of mind in preparing for the wild weather that Australia throws at us.

 3. Clean up outside and inside

-- Move as many items as you can to a higher position in your home, especially chemicals, oils, and anything that could float and cause damage.
+- Move as many items as you can to a higher position, especially chemicals, oils, and anything that could float and cause damage.

 - Roll up rugs.